Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Set initial viewpoint/README.md

 ## How it works

-1. Instantiate an `Map` object.
+1. Instantiate a `Map` object.
 2. Instantiate a `Viewpoint` object using an `Envelope` object.
-3. Set the starting location of the map with `setInitialViewpoint(Viewpoint)`.
+3. Set the starting location of the map with `map.initialViewpoint = Viewpoint(boundingGeometry:)`.
 4. Set the map to a `MapView` object.

 ## Relevant API